MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 *[This event was previously named OneNote.MessageBar.MessageBarClicked.]*

 The signal used to indicate any issues encountered while using Message Bar.
-The telemetry is used to monitor, detect, and fix any issues caused during interaction with Message Bar
+The telemetry is used to monitor, detect, and fix any issues caused during interaction with Message Bar.

 The following fields are collected: